inter169/systs/alpine/crond/README.md

-it was implemented in the busybox ['code base'](https://github.com/mirror/busybox/blob/master/miscutils/crond.c). as you can see the crond would call the function ['change_identity'](https://github.com/mirror/busybox/blob/master/miscutils/crond.c#L679) implemented by the syscall **setgroups** (the linux **CAP_SETGID** capability required commonly), to switch the job privilege into the normal user / group privilege, same as the job of the user, so crond process must be running as root.
+it was implemented in the busybox ['code base'](https://github.com/mirror/busybox/blob/master/miscutils/crond.c). as you can see the crond would call the function ['change_identity'](https://github.com/mirror/busybox/blob/master/miscutils/crond.c#L679) implemented by the syscall **setgroups** (the linux **CAP_SETGID** capability required commonly), to switch the job privilege into the normal user / group privilege, same as the job of the user, so crond process must be running as root, instead I don't get any lucks on the docker option *--cap-add setgid* :-(

 I coded the [fix](https://github.com/mirror/busybox/compare/master...inter169:master) that allowed you to run crond as the normal user privilege, and it can